-As a vocal fighter for workers’ rights, Marshall was also heavily involved in passing the Labour Ordinance in 1955 to bring an end to long work shifts.
-He also helped to sculpt the initial Central Provident Fund (CPF) system, and helped introduce other schemes to get locals employed in the British-dominated civil service.
+Invested in fighting for workers’ rights, Marshall was also instrumental in passing the Labour Ordinance to put an end to long work shifts.
+Additionally, he was involved in the introduction of schemes to help locals secure employment in the British-dominated civil service.19

-Following continued failure in his talks with the British to attain self-governance, Marshall resigned on 7 June 1956 after only 14 months as Chief Minister.
+Following unsuccessful talks with the British about self-governance for Singapore,20 Marshall resigned on 7 June 1956 after a brief 14-month tenure.

-Invited by the former Foreign Minister S. Rajaratnam, Marshall also served as Singapore’s first foreign ambassador to France, Spain, Portugal, and Switzerland from 1978 to 1993.
+Upon the invitation of then Foreign Minister S. Rajaratnam, Marshall went on to serve as Singapore’s first foreign ambassador to France, Spain, Portugal, and Switzerland from 1978 to 1993.23

 Legacy in criminal law